VanciaG/face-recognition-app/README.md

 # Face Recognition App

 Face Recognition App (~work in progress) is a web application developed within the Ztm (Zero to Mastery) - The Complete Front-End Web Development Course.
-It utilizes the Clarifai API to detect faces in images and incorporates the following technologies
+It utilizes the Clarifai API to detect faces in images and incorporates the following technologies:
  - React JS, Node JS, Express JS
  - PostgreSQL, Postman
  - React-Parallax-Tilt, Particles-BG
  - Bycrypt

-Features
+Features:
  - Multiple-Face Detection
  - Register & Sign in
  - A rank representing the number of photos uploaded by the user.

 One challenge I encountered was the updated API documentation, requiring me to seamlessly integrate the new modifications with the existing codebase.